MaxChungsh/careerexpo2025/PIPELINE_DOCS.md

 Extracts valid sector preferences from the priority columns (1st, 2nd, and 3rd) in the DataFrame.

 #### 3. `assign_sectors`
 Allocates students to sectors for Round 1 and Round 2, ensuring that sector sizes do not exceed predefined limits.
-It handles cases where students may need to be reassigned to balance groups.
+The logic includes:
+- **Priority Handling**: Students are assigned to their preferred sectors based on the order of priority (1st, 2nd, 3rd).
+- **Sector Size Management**: Each sector can accommodate a maximum number of students (`MAX_PER_SECTOR`).
+If a sector exceeds this limit, students are reassigned to their next preferred sector.
+- **Balancing**: The algorithm aims to maintain a balance between the number of students assigned to each sector, with a maximum allowable difference defined by `MAX_DIFF`.

 #### 4. `group_students_by_sector`
-Groups students within each sector based on their assignments, aiming for a balance between maximum and minimum group sizes.
+Groups students within each sector based on their assignments, aiming for balanced group sizes.
+The logic includes:
+- **Group Size Constraints**: Groups are formed with a maximum size (`max_group_size`) and a minimum size (`min_group_size`).
+- **Randomization**: Students are shuffled to avoid bias in grouping, ensuring a fair distribution of students.
+- **Dynamic Grouping**: The number of groups is determined based on the total number of students assigned to a sector, creating groups that are as evenly sized as possible.

 #### 5. `update_class_dfs`
 Updates the original class DataFrames with the assigned sectors and groups for each student.